We may earn money or products from the companies mentioned in this post.

 This room type also seems to have enough room for a roll-in/cot to be added.

 During my tour of the hotel rooms, the manager noted that their roll-ins are good twin size, able to sleep a tall teenager.

 ADA Accessible Rooms

 Finally, we have ADA Accessible Rooms.
-The one I toured was a king with pull out sofa.
-It was extremely spacious so you would have no problem utilizing a wheelchair, or even bringing in an ECV to this room.
+The one I toured was a king with pull-out sofa.
+It was extremely spacious so you would have no problem utilizing a wheelchair or bringing an ECV to this room.

 What You Will Love About The rooms at SunCoast Park Hotel